-- Approximately 90% of the over 880,000 licensed physicians in the 3.
-United States are board certified in at least one medical specialty by ABMS, which, as the dominant seller of IBC, has monopoly power in the IBC market. - Far beyond being simply a voluntary act taken by some doctors to demonstrate a specific medical skill or to distinguish themselves from other doctors, board certification has evolved to become an essential component of a physician's commercial practice.
+- 4. Far beyond being simply a voluntary act taken by some doctors to demonstrate a specific medical skill or to distinguish themselves from other doctors, board certification has evolved to become an essential component of a physician's commercial practice.
 Indeed, it has become a de facto requirement for meaningful participation in the commercial practice of medicine.
-Fully licensed doctors authorized to practice medicine cannot expect to maintain a commercial practice, including the core requirements that they be able to maintain hospital admitting privileges and, perhaps more importantly, treat a majority of the commercially insured patients in the United States, without being board certified.
-Thus, failure by physicians to maintain their board certification is likely to have devastating effects on their livelihood, income and ability to practice medicine. - 5.
-In addition to selling IBC, ABMS requires that board-certificated doctors also maintain their IBC by purchasing "maintenance of certification" or "MOC" from ABMS.
-Failure to purchase MOC from ABMS results in loss of certification, regardless of a physician's skill or ability within their given specialty.
-Indeed, purchasing MOC from a provider other than ABMS results in loss of IBC because ABMS will not recognize any MOC other than that purchased through it.
-Given the realities of maintaining a commercial practice of medicine, doctors have no practical choice about maintaining their IBC. - 6.
-In addition to its monopoly of the market for board certification, ABMS also maintains a monopoly of the market for MOC.
-As described herein, ABMS ties the required purchase of MOC with its sale of IBC.
-Thus, because IBC is a de facto
+Fully licensed doctors authorized to practice medicine cannot expect to maintain a commercial practice, including the core requirements that they be able to maintain hospital admitting privileges, maintain malpractice insurance and, perhaps more importantly, treat a majority of the commercially insured patients in the United States, without being board certified.
+Thus, failure by physicians to maintain their board certification is likely to have devastating effects on their livelihood, income and ability to practice medicine.
+Defendants' conduct also has the attendant effect of depriving patients of choice in service providers. - 5.
+In addition to selling IBC, ABOS and other ABMS member boards requires that board-certificated doctors also maintain their IBC by purchasing "maintenance of certification" or "MOC" from ABOS or the ABMS member boards.
+Failure to purchase MOC results in loss of certification, regardless of a physician's skill or ability within their given specialty.
+Indeed, purchasing MOC from a provider other than ABOS or other ABMS member boards results in loss of IBC because the boards will not recognize any MOC other than that purchased through them.
+Given the realities of maintaining a commercial practice of medicine, doctors have no practical choice about maintaining their IBC.

-- requirement for maintaining a commercial medical practice, and because the failure of a physician to submit to ABMS's imposition of forced MOC effectively results in loss of IBC, meaningful competition in the MOC market is foreclosed.
-ABMS further will not accept any MOC other than its own, revoking a physician's IBC where an MOC is not obtained from ABMS, and thus other MOC providers and other potential MOC providers are excluded from the market and its competition. - 7.
-Through their MOC monopoly, defendants abuse their position to extract inflated supracompetitive payments for MOC from certificated physicians and engage in other predatory and anticompetitive activities.
-Plaintiffs, fair competition and American medical community participants - from physicians to competitor certification providers to consumers - have been injured. - Accordingly, plaintiffs, individually and on behalf of a class of those 8. similarly situated, seek damages, injunctive relief, and all other appropriate relief for defendants' wrongdoing.
+- 6. In addition to its monopoly of the market for board certification, ABOS and other ABMS member boards also maintain a monopoly of the market for MOC.
+As described herein, ABOS and other ABMS member boards tie the required purchase of MOC with the sale of IBC.
+Thus, because IBC is a de facto requirement for maintaining a commercial medical practice, and because the failure of a physician to submit to ABOS's and other ABMS member boards' imposition of forced MOC effectively results in loss of IBC, meaningful competition in the MOC market is foreclosed.
+ABOS and other ABMS member boards further will not accept any MOC other than their own, revoking a physician's IBC where an MOC is not obtained from ABOS or other ABMS member boards, and thus other MOC providers and other potential MOC providers are excluded from the market and its competition. - Through their MOC monopoly, defendants abuse their position to extract 7. inflated supracompetitive payments for MOC from certificated physicians and engage in other predatory and anticompetitive activities.
+Plaintiff, fair competition, and American medical community participants - from physicians to competitor certification providers to patients - have been injured. - Accordingly, plaintiff, individually and on behalf of a class of those 8. similarly situated, seeks damages, injunctive relief, and all other appropriate relief for defendants' wrongdoing.